Pinterest

 3. Melt butter in a frying pan over medium heat.
 Add the bread cubes and fry, stirring frequently, until golden brown on all sides.
 Remove from heat and set aside to cool.

-4. Mix into riced potatoes 1 cup potato starch, eggs, and salt to make a smooth dough that holds together when formed into dumplings.
-If the mixture is too moist, add a bit more starch.
+4. To make the dumpling dough, in a large bowl,mix the riced potatoes, 1 cup of potato starch, eggs, and salt into a smooth dough that holds together when formed into dumplings.
+If the mixture is too moist, add a bit more starch as needed.

-5. Form 12 to 14 dumplings, about the size of a tennis ball, adding a few croutons to the middle of each dumpling.
-Use floured or wet hands, if needed.
+5. Divide into 12 to 14 dumplings, about the size of a tennis ball.
+Taking one ball, press a few croutons into the middle of the dumpling, then roll until smooth.
+Use floured or wet hands if necessary.
+Repeat with all the dumplings.

-7. Remove the cooked dumplings with a slotted spoon and serve immediately.
+7. Remove the dumplings with a slotted spoon and serve immediately.

 Notes/Hints:

-• This popular side dish is also amazing with creamy mushroom sauce, mushroom gravy, or onion gravy.
+• This popular side dish is amazing with creamy mushroom sauce, mushroom gravy, or onion gravy.

 * * * * *